 Buy avocados from California

-Just because an avocado was grown in California does not mean it will be high quality and great tasting, no doubt.
-But all other circumstances being equal (see below), California-grown avocados have a far higher likelihood of being superior, in my experience.
+Just because an avocado was grown in California does not mean it will be high quality and great tasting, however!
+California avocados can also be improperly handled between the farm and the grocery store too.
+California-grown avocados just have a far higher likelihood of being superior, in my experience.

 But Mr. and Mrs. Squeezy Fingers don’t usually assault green and hard fruit.
 They go after black fruit, which is also easier to damage since it’s softening.
-So I buy only the greenest and most unripe fruit I can find.
-(In the photo of the bin of avocados at the top, if I had to buy one of those fruit, I’d choose a green one from the bottom of the pile.)
+So I buy only the greenest, hardest, most unripe fruit I can find.

 Buy avocados that are bagged